Kayx23/tkinter-mysql-form/README.md

 # tkinter-mysql-form
-A form built in Tkinter that connects with the MySQL server.
+A form built in Python Tkinter that connects with the MySQL server.
 The db account was only granted the SELECT priviledge.
+All data are mock data.

 ![demo](https://user-images.githubusercontent.com/39619599/96099444-3fedba80-0ea1-11eb-92c0-747e8adb93de.gif)